Radiokot/aoc-2025/README.md

 <img src="day-12-visualisation.png" width="360"  alt="Visualization"/>

-The second part is locked for me as I didn't solve the second part of Day 10.
+The second part was locked for me as I initially didn't solve the second part of Day 10.
+After it was solved, turned out there was no part 2.

 [aoc]: https://adventofcode.com